theupdateframework/taps/tap8.md

 Conceptually, the rotation process says if you trusted threshold of keys X = X_0, ...
 X_n, now instead trust threshold of keys Y = Y_0, ...
 Y_n.
-Rotation of a key may be performed any number of times, transferring trust from X to Y, then from Y to Z, etc. Trust can even be transferred back from Z to X, allowing a key to be added to a role, then later removed.
+Rotation of a role may be performed any number of times, transferring trust from X to Y, then from Y to Z, etc. Trust can even be transferred back from Z to X, allowing a key to be added to a role, then later removed.
 If a single key needs to be replaced, it can be safely rotated using the mechanism in this TAP.

-The mechanism in this TAP has an additional use case: if a rotation to a null key is detected, it causes the role to no longer be trusted.
-A role could use a rotation to a null key if they suspect a threshold of keys have been compromised
-(a lost hard drive, system breach, etc).
-The role is able to create a rotation to null without the help of the delegator, so they are able to explicitly revoke trust in the role immediately, improving response time to a key compromise.
-A rotation to a null key revokes trust in the role, not specific keys, so all keys associated with the role will be invalid after a rotation to null.
-The client will detect a rotation to a null key and treat it as if the metadata was unsigned.

-A delegator to a role A is able to help A recover from a rotation to null of A by delegating to a new set of keys for A with a new role name.
-Additionally, a delegator can overrule a rotate file by delegating to a new role with a new set of keys.
+A delegator can overrule a rotate file by delegating to a new role with a new set of keys.
 This ensures that the delegator is still the source of trust, but allows the role to act independently.